 Beets are more popular than their leaves, but those leaves—beet greens—contain a much higher proportion of nutrients.

-Beet greens are the leaves of the Beta vulgaris plant, and they are a type of green leafy vegetable with purple veins.
+Beet greens are the leaves of the Beta vulgaris plant, a type of green leafy vegetable with purple veins.

 In this article, we examine the full nutrition profile and potential benefits of beet greens.

-First of all, here are the full nutritional values for beet greens per 3.5 oz (100-gram serving).
+First of all, here are the full nutritional values for raw beet greens per 3.5 oz (100-gram) serving.